ezpz-codes/EntityFrameworkCore.Migrator.AspNetCore/README.md

 # UI for managing EF Core migrations

 Tool that provides you a UI to make your migration management a little bit easier.

+**For detailed documentation, please visit [https://ezpz.codes/efcore-migrator](ezpz.codes).**

 ## Migration management